pypeit/PypeIt/doc/calibrations/master_align.rst

 Current Alignments Data Model
 =============================

+The datamodel written to disk is:

+.. include:: ../include/datamodel_alignments.rst

-The ``MasterAlignment`` output file has two extensions, an empty primary extension and an ``ALIGN`` extension, which is an `astropy.io.fits.BinTableHDU`_ containing all the data from the underlying :class:`~pypeit.alignframe.Alignments` class.
+The `astropy.io.fits.BinTableHDU`_ contains all the data from the underlying :class:`~pypeit.alignframe.Alignments` class.
 For details see its datamodel.